 Tips for a stress-free summer

 The sun is shining, the Corner is quiet, and the summer is finally here.
 Why would anyone need tips for summer time?
 It should be fun….right?
-Anytime there is a big change in a daily schedule, it is good to be aware that mental and emotional adjustments may be needed.
-In addition, everyone has different needs.
-Some people need to use the summer time for a stress break and take it easy.
-Others need to use this time to work for financial needs as well as experience for future employment.
-Others may use this time to travel, either for education or for enjoyment- sometimes both.
+Anytime there is a big change in your daily schedule, mental and emotional adjustments may be needed.
+Maybe your priority is to use the summer time for a stress break and take it easy.
+Or you may be focused on working and saving or gaining experience for future employment.
+And summer is also a popular time to travel, either for education or for enjoyment - or both.
 So whatever your plans are, here are some tips.

 - No matter what your plan is for the summer, it is helpful to set some goals or make a schedule.
 It may feel like three months is a lot of time, but you'll be surprised at how quickly the time will fly by.
 You may want a break from looking at a calendar, but it is helpful to have a general time line of what you want to accomplish.

-- If your plan is work, your schedule may not be flexible but you can still plan times for lunch breaks, social breaks, a fifteen- minute walk.
-Think about what is your goal for having this job; even if it is not in your field of interest, you can still find a mentor and/or develop skills that will transfer to any work environment.
-If you are working because of financial needs, this is a good time to make a budget for the summer as well as the next school year.
+- If your plan is work, your schedule may not be flexible but you can still plan times for lunch breaks, social breaks, a 15-minute walk.
+Think about goals your job can help you reach: gain experience, find a mentor, or develop skills that will transfer to any work environment.
+If saving money for use during the next school year is a goal, make a budget for the summer as well as the school year.

 - Eating, drinking and sleeping are all impacted when there is a change in environment and schedule.
 Remember all of the TIPS you have been getting through out the year from many sources on Grounds and continue to focus on your health and safety.
 See the reminders below.